nktice/AMD-AI/ROCm-5.7.md

 ## End - Oobabooga - Text-Generation-WebUI

+---

 # nvtop from source
-project website : https://github.com/Syllo/nvtop
-optional - tool for displaying gpu / memory usage info The package for this crashes with 2 gpu's, here it is from source.
+( As one from packages crashes on 2 GPUs, while this never version from sources works fine. ) project website : https://github.com/Syllo/nvtop optional - tool for displaying gpu / memory usage info The package for this crashes with 2 gpu's, here it is from source.